Praxis· Applied AI Studio · NYC

 Stage 01 — Inputs

-Stage 02 — Routing
+Stage 02 — Decisions

-Stage 03 — Integrations
+Stage 03 — What it writes to

 Airtable holds, Slack delivers.